John White (bishop): Persecutions for heresy

-Reading these accounts, the very severe censureship of John White made by John Bale in that same year, given in the second version of his Catalogue of famous writers of Great Britain, becomes understandable.
+Reading these accounts, the very severe censure of John White made by John Bale in that same year, given in the second version of his Catalogue of famous writers of Great Britain, becomes understandable.
 Bale, who suggested that White's relationship with Joliffe had been inappropriate, and dubbed him "a jumping jackass" (saltans asinus), unlocked his hoard of invective:"White... a terrible servant of the Roman Antichrist, endeavours with beak and claws to restore in the realm of England all the latter's tyrannies, mad idolatries, filthiness, and impious doctrines of all kinds.
 A deceiver of princes, a butcher of souls, a double-minded and perjured hypocrite, and an ambitious heretic, he had uplifted his god Mauzzin, a dumb, dead and dry idol, the most pernicious of all, against the true, living and holy god: and in order that, as an architect of impious doctrine and a despiser of the most patent truth, he might defend loaf-worship against Peter Martyr, the most learned theologian of our time, he brings into the arena Jews, Egyptians, pagans, rabbis, satyrs, sumners, monks, women, popes, singers, heretics, and men like Eckius, Cochlaeus, Pighius, Hofmeister, Fisher, Gagnaeus and Gardiner, as well as Ganymedes and devils, with the boy Joliffe, and More's Utopia."